mostraus/AMUSE-Group11/README.md

 - do the 8th tutorial
 - understand lonely planets

-- Find core question we want to answer
+- Find core question we want to answer: What types of planetary systems can survive tidal disruption of the parent galaxy?
+                                        (At what timescale does tidal stripping occur?)